RuisSoftware/FiveM-Resources-2024/README.md

 - If you enable cash in inventory: players can turn money into black money from inventory to glovebox or trunk.

 ## Language support
-Currently, only Dutch is supported.
+Currently, only Dutch, English and French is supported.
 If you want to translate it then feel free to pull a request!

 ## Screens
 ![1](https://raw.githubusercontent.com/dutchplayers/esx-inventoryhud/master/esx_inventoryhud.PNG)